 Warning for metal sensitive users

-If you were tested high on chromium or nickel, or both, avoid stainless steel cookware.
-That’s not all though.
-You may also want to check on coffee makers and other kitchen appliances, which might have been making you exposed to these leaching metals.
+If you have tested high for chromium or nickel, or even both, avoid using stainless steel cookware.
+That’s not all you should be cautious of though.
+You may also want to check on coffee makers and other kitchen appliances, which might have been exposing you to these leaching metals.

 Did you find this article interesting?
-What is your thought on the question “Is it safe to use stainless steel cookware”?
+What are your thoughts on the question, “Is stainless steel cookware safe to use?”
 Share your very own kitchen experience with us.
-Finally, spread the word and let friends know about stainless steel safety today!
+Also, be sure to spread the word and let your friends know about stainless steel safety today!